fbpx

 Post Office Information: Supplies can be picked up in several small towns not directly on the Trail.
 It will require walking into town or finding a ride.

 Package Hold Options: Some businesses allow hikers to drop off or mail packages.
 You must make arrangements with businesses before you send packages to them!
 When businesses get unexpected packages, they may return them, thinking it’s been delivered to a wrong address.
-(Note: Eagle Ridge Resort is not holding hiker packages this hiking season due to COVID-19.)

 Plan For Your Pets

 Dogs are welcome to thru-hike the Superior Hiking Trail with human supervision, but even thru-hiking dogs must be kept on a leash regardless of how well-trained the dog is.
 This rule applies to your dog!
-This is for the protection of wild animals, plants, and the comfort level of fellow hikers—in addition to the safety of you and your dog.
+This is for the protection of wild animals, plants, and the comfort level of fellow hikers – in addition to the safety of you and your dog.

 Seriously consider whether your dog will be able to complete a thru-hike.
-Lots of roots and rocks on the Trail can become challenging over time – remember your furry friend has twice as many feet as you do—and they typically don’t have hard-soled shoes for protection.
+Lots of roots and rocks on the Trail can become challenging over time – remember your furry friend has twice as many feet as you do –and they typically don’t have hard-soled shoes for protection.